 Our pro bono services have included defending bloggers against copyright trolls, representing people that were discriminated on the basis of their gender and sexual orientation, representing artists and charitable organizations and defending micro-enterprises in green and impact industries.

-He currently represents a wide variety of domestic and international clients, including large multi-national corporations, national scientific institutes, emerging technology start-ups, retailers and select individuals.
+He currently represents a wide variety of domestic and international clients, including large multi-national corporations, privately held corporations and funded start-ups.
 He is often called upon to help clients maximize intellectual property assets both locally and globally through the development, protection, enforcement and licensing of intellectual property rights.
 He is registered to practice before the U.S. Patent and Trademark Office.

-Managing Editor of the Law Review and a Heyman Center Scholar.
-He has a B.S. in Microbiology from the University of California at Santa Barbara and worked in the biotechnology industry prior to law school.
+Managing Editor of the Cardozo Law Review and a Heyman Center Scholar.
+He has a J.D. from the Benjamin Cardozo School of Law, a B.S. in Microbiology from the University of California at Santa Barbara and worked in the biotechnology industry at The Institute for Genomic Research prior to law school.

 James Demers is a patent attorney with substantial experience representing a wide range of clients.
 Prior to entering the legal profession, Dr. Demers was continuously involved in laboratory research for about twenty-six years (1971 – 1997), beginning with the Undergraduate Research Opportunities Program (UROP) at M.I.T.
 His professional scientific career included graduate and post-doctoral work in academia, and over a decade as a medicinal chemist in the pharmaceutical industry.